mpoffald/sharpy/docs/high_level_api.rst

 bit nicer to work with in Python, most of the methods below map pretty directly.
-If you are looking for more detail on what exactly an API call does or what exactly a particular value means in a given context, you should look at the `GetCheddar API Docs <http://docs.getcheddar.com/>`_.
+If you are looking for more detail on what exactly an API call does or what exactly a particular value means in a given context, you should look at the `Cheddar API Docs <http://docs.getcheddar.com/>`_.

-For the most part, sharpy's high level API presents itself as a collection of classes/objects which map to logical entities in the GetCheddar API.
+For the most part, sharpy's high level API presents itself as a collection of classes/objects which map to logical entities in the Cheddar API.
 Below are details on those classes and some examples of their use.

 .. py:currentmodule:: sharpy.product